Key Takeaways

 Where to Not Place Croton Plants

 Knowing that environmental factors greatly affect your croton’s growth, it is smart to choose its placement thoroughly at home.
-For instance, placing them near heat vents or drafty windows during winter could prove detrimental because of the fluctuating temperatures.
+For instance, placing them near heat vents or drafty windows during winter could be deadly because of fluctuating temperatures.

 Simultaneously coordinating lighting and temperature needs according to their preferences ultimately contributes majorly towards fostering a strong, healthy croton.